 Directions

-If you are reaching by car, enter Haifa University into Waze or Google Maps, and it will take you to the university.
+If you are reaching by car, enter Haifa University into Waze or Google Maps, which will take you to the university.
 Once on campus, look for a parking spot.

 If you consider public transport, here is already a preset link to Moovit.
 Just enter your starting place, and you will get the updated directions.